shashikanth-m/shashikanth-m/README.md

 - 📦 Docker | Kubernetes (AKS)
 - 📈 Monitoring: Azure Monitor | Log Analytics | Grafana

-## 📂 Projects (Coming Soon)
+##📂 Projects

-- 🔧 Azure Infra-as-Code with Terraform: Deploying 2048 Game
+🔧 **Azure Infra-as-Code with Terraform**
+Built a Terraform automation pipeline to deploy Azure infrastructure for the 2048 game — hands-on with modules, state management, and resource provisioning.

-- 🐳 Dockerized Node App with Jenkins CI/CD Pipeline
+🚧 **Upcoming: Dockerized Node.js App with Jenkins CI/CD Pipeline**
+Currently learning containerization and pipeline automation with Jenkins, aiming to build a scalable CI/CD pipeline soon.

-- ☁️ Azure AKS Monitoring with Prometheus + Grafana
+🚧 **Upcoming: Azure AKS Monitoring with Prometheus & Grafana**
+In progress: setting up end-to-end monitoring solutions on Azure Kubernetes Service using Prometheus and Grafana dashboards.

 ## 📫 Connect with me
 - [LinkedIn](https://www.linkedin.com/in/shashikanth-maddhi/)